 One Heart Worldwide is engaged with a large number of contractors to renovate health facilities in various locations.
 One Heart Worldwide has assumed financial responsibility equal to 80% of the total construction costs under these contracts.
-As of December 31, 2019, four of the contracts are still outstanding with the expectation that the projects will be completed during 2020.
-The total commitments from these contracts are estimated to be \$34,471 at December 31, 2019.
+As of December 31, 2020, four of the contracts were still outstanding with the expectation that the projects will be completed during 2021.
+The total commitments from these contracts are estimated to be \$52,498 at December 31, 2020.